David-Mhatre/David_BlueStampPortfolio/index.md

 # Tiny Wanderer Table Top Robot
 The Tiny Wanderer roves around any table top or surface with edges and uses IR LED's and IR Photo Resistors to calculate distance to prevent it from falling off the edge.
 Utilizing a hand built PCB to control all the parts.
 It houses two servos to provide power to the wheels and a third unpowered wheel to stabilize.
-The brians of the robot come from one 85 attiny microcontroller.
+The brains of the robot come from one 85-attiny microcontroller.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |